InvenioX3/qbit_airdrop/README.md

     - A flag indicating whether files on disk should also be removed.
   - This is forwarded to qBittorrent’s `torrents/delete` WebUI API with the appropriate `deleteFiles=true/false` semantics.

-These REST endpoints are only used by the Qbit AIRDROP Lovelace card; they are not intended as a stable public API.
+These REST endpoints are only used by the Qbit Airdrop Lovelace card; they are not intended as a stable public API.
 If you need more advanced control from automations, you can combine:

 - Home Assistant’s `qbit_airdrop.add_magnet` service for submission.
 - Direct calls to qBittorrent’s WebUI API from your own tooling for niche operations.